sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/references/indexers.md

 #### M10: Support additional language features

 We may lack the language expertise or bandwidth to implement certain features on indexers.
-It may be a good idea to hire a domain expert or outsource additional features when the demand for support is sufficiently high and the implementation is sufficiently difficult.
+We will consider investing resources to add additional features when the demand for support is sufficiently high and the implementation is sufficiently difficult.

 ## Notes on specific indexers